-471. During the Second Intifada, Palestinian terrorist groups competed for their countrymen's adulation by recruiting and dispatching terrorists to murder as many Israeli civilians as possible, often deploying suicide bombers and suicide shooters who would open fire on a crowd and continue firing until they were gunned down by Israeli law enforcement.
+463. During this period, Palestinian terrorist groups competed for their countrymen's adulation by recruiting and dispatching terrorists to murder as many Israeli civilians as possible, often deploying suicide bombers and suicide shooters who would open fire on a crowd and continue firing until they were gunned down by Israeli law enforcement.

-472. The competition to support and gain credit for supporting what much of the Arab world regarded as heroic work was almost as fierce as the rivalries between Palestinian terrorist groups (often powered by the groups' different backers outside of the Palestinian Territories).
+464. The competition to support and gain credit for supporting what much of the Arab world regarded as heroic work was almost as fierce as the rivalries between Palestinian terrorist groups (often powered by the groups' different backers outside of the Palestinian Territories).

-473. As part of the intra-Palestinian competition among terror groups, the State Sponsor of Terrorism Islamic Republic of Iran and its Lebanese terror proxy, Hezbollah, competed with Iraq's Saddam Hussein's Ba'athist regime, the Kingdom of Saudi Arabia and other Arab states to lavish financial support on Palestinians "resisting occupation" - i.e., blowing up buses and cafes and committing other terrorist attacks in Israel on Israeli civilians, including American citizens.
+465. As part of the intra-Palestinian competition among terror groups, the Islamic Republic of Iran and its terror proxy, Hezbollah, competed with Iraq's Saddam Hussein's Ba'athist regime, the Kingdom of Saudi Arabia and other Arab states to lavish financial support on Palestinians "resisting occupation"-i.e., blowing up buses and cafes and committing other terrorist attacks in Israel.

-474. Some of that financial support went to the Palestinian Authority ("PA") and much of it went to HAMAS, PIJ and other terrorist groups; but the most ostentatious displays of support were made by sending large sums of money to the families of the terrorists who killed themselves or were killed during terrorist attacks - the so-called "martyrs" of the Second Intifada.
+466. Some of that financial support went to the Palestinian Authority and much of it went to HAMAS, PIJ and other terrorist groups; but the most ostentatious displays of support were made by sending large sums of money to the families of the terrorists who killed themselves or were killed during terrorist attacks-the so-called "martyrs" of the Intifada.

-475. These payments, usually denominated in U.S. dollars, ranged from several hundred U.S. dollars to - in the case of some of the payments processed by Defendant PALESTINE INVESTMENT BANK that are at issue here - \$25,000 U.S. dollars per family of a "martyr."
+467. These payments, usually made in U.S. dollars, ranged from several hundred dollars to - in the case of some of the payments processed by Defendant PALESTINE INVESTMENT BANK that are at issue here - \$25,000 per family of a "martyr."